allegroflare/allegro_flare/documentation/tutorials/TileMaps.md

   very effecient for graphics rendering, as its underlying data is stored directly on the GPU.
-- *TileMap* - TileMap is a template that is essentially nothing more than a two dimentional array with tiles of type `T`.
+- *TileMap* - TileMap is a template that is essentially nothing more than a two dimensional array with tiles of type `T`.
 TileMap can be resized, and tiles can be set arbitrarily.
 Since there is no rendering companion for the basic TileMap, these can be useful for containing arbtrary data for a tile, for example for collision data or an A\* algorithm.